-The administration of medicines to patients was completed in a caring manner, patients were given time to take their medicines and medicines were administered as discreetly as possible.
+The administration of medicines to patients was completed in a caring manner, patients were given time to take their medicines and medicines were administered to patients in their rooms.
+The registered nurse explained to each patient that the medicines were being administered and enquired if pain relief was required.